Which deployment strategies are supported by Flagger?

 Besides app

-Flagger supports name
+, Flagger supports name

 and app.kubernetes.io/name

 selectors.
-If you use a different convention you can specify your label with the -selector-labels
+If you use a different convention, you can specify your label with the -selector-labels

 Is pod affinity and anti affinity supported?

-For pod affinity to work you need to use a different label than the app
+It is also possible to use a different label than the app

 , name